-I have said that the temptation of Christ in the Desert must be considered linked with his baptism.
+Christ's temptation in the desert must be considered linked with his baptism.
 The reason is not complicated: The teachings of our church have a lot to say about temptation.
 Far from the simplistic idea of enticement or seduction by evil alone, we are told that temptation is a grand spiritual process, or exercise, by which our regeneration proceeds.
 Now we know that regeneration is the process by which we are born again, step-by-step into a new person, free from the evil and falsity we are born into.
 And it is by temptation that we take these steps.
-In the Arcana, n.
-1787, we find that